wladmis/xext-rexsec/README.rst

                  Linux-only for now.

+TrustSUID        Treat set-uid processes as trusted.
+Disable it if you   ``True``
+                 do not want such behavior, but for now there is no other way to make set-uid application trusted.

+                 Linux-only.

+TrustSGID        The same as TrustSGID, but for set-gid application.     ``True``

+                 Linux-only.

 SpyMode          When enabled, allow to temporarily grant a client an    ``False``
                  ability to read other clients properties (but not to change them) via following keypress combination:
                  ``Control-Alt-Equal (=)``.
 To revoke the ability, use